furycurry/lidc-3d-nodule-benchmark/docs/gradient_analysis.md

 ### 5.1 For This Project
 The null result is not a failure of experimental design or a Type II error due to insufficient seeds.
 It is a **mechanistically expected outcome** given the measured gradient share.
 This elevates the project's conclusion from:

-&gt; "No significant difference was found between boundary-loss weighting strategies."
+> "No significant difference was found between boundary-loss weighting strategies."

 to:

-&gt; "Boundary loss showed no effect **because it was gradient-starved by design** at the tested weight ceiling ($\lambda_{max} = 0.05$), not because the gating timing was wrong."
+> "Boundary loss showed no effect **because it was gradient-starved by design** at the tested weight ceiling ($\lambda_{max} = 0.05$), not because the gating timing was wrong."

 The latter is a stronger, more scientifically complete finding for a report's Discussion or Limitations section.

-**Converging evidence:** The gradient-starvation diagnosis makes three testable predictions:
+**Converging evidence:** The gradient-starvation diagnosis makes three testable predictions, all independently confirmed:

-1. The null result should replicate on held-out data (one-look test set) — **confirmed**: all pairwise test-set comparisons non-significant (all p &gt; 0.17).
+1. The null result should persist under corrected, non-truncated SDFs — **confirmed**: 10 retraining runs, all p > 0.11 (see `statistical_analysis.md`, "SDF-Approximation Verification").
-2. The null result should persist under corrected, non-truncated SDFs — **confirmed**: 10 retraining runs, all p &gt; 0.11.
+2. The null result should persist under rotation-corrected SDFs — **confirmed**: 10 retraining runs, all p > 0.11.
-3. The null result should persist under rotation-corrected SDFs — **confirmed**: 10 retraining runs, all p &gt; 0.11.
+3. The null result should replicate on held-out data (one-look test set) — **confirmed**: all pairwise test-set comparisons non-significant, minimum p = 0.1718 (see `statistical_analysis.md`, "Held-Out Test-Set Evaluation").

 In total, 35 independent training runs (15 original + 10 truncation-corrected + 10 rotation-corrected) plus 15 test-set evaluations all converge on the same null result, consistent with a single mechanistic cause.

 ### 5.2 Future Directions

 If boundary loss is to be made effective in this setting, the gradient-magnitude disparity must be addressed.
 Potential directions include:

 - **Dynamic gradient balancing** (e.g., GradNorm) to enforce gradient-magnitude parity between boundary and regional terms.
 - **Higher λ_max with stronger stabilization** (e.g., gradient clipping, alternate SDF formulations) to increase the boundary term's influence.
 - **Architecture modifications** that increase sensitivity to boundary cues (e.g., explicit edge-detection branches).

 These are left as future work.